Katello/katello-client-bootstrap/README.md

 # Usages:

-### Registering a system to Foreman
+### Registering a system to Foreman + Katello

 This is one of the most standard workflows with bootstrap.py.
-This sets up the system for content / configuration (via puppet) & provisioning.
+This sets up the system for content / configuration (via Puppet) & provisioning.
 ~~~
 # ./bootstrap.py -l admin \
     -s foreman.example.com \